vukbgit/simplex/README.md

 ## Conventions ##

 * __application__: the customized installation of Simplex for the specific project/domain
+* __action__: the specific logic associated to a route, i.e. 'list' and 'save-form', every route must set an 'action' parameter
 * files structure:
     * root level application files:
         * composer.json: